Central Pay Commission

-The Pay Commission is a committee constituted by the Government of India decennially, responsible for tabling recommendations regarding changes in the salary structure of federal employees, both civilian and defence.
+The Central Pay Commission is a committee constituted by the Government of India decennially, responsible for tabling recommendations regarding changes in the salary structure of federal employees, both civilian and defence.
 Established in 1946, seven pay commissions have been set up each decade since India's independence to review and provide recommendations on the work and pay structure of all the civil and military divisions comprising the Government of India.
 Headquartered in New Delhi, the commission is tasked with making its recommendations within 18 months from the date of its constitution.
-In January 2025, the formation of the Eighth Pay Commission received approval from the Prime Minister of India.
+In January 2025, the formation of the Eighth Pay Commission received approval from the Union Cabinet.

 First Pay Commission

 The first pay commission, established in January 1946, submitted its report in May 1947 to the Interim Government of India.
 It was under the chairmanship of Srinivasa Varadachariar and comprised nine members.
 The mandate of the First Pay Commission was to examine and recommend emolument structure of the government's civilian employees.